-An old adage says that “speaking is silver, silence is gold.”
+An old adage says, “speaking is silver, silence is gold.”

-What it basically says is “stop talking.”
-But why is one of the oldest wisdom so final about our words?
+It’s basically saying, “stop talking!”
+Why is one of the oldest wisdom so final about our words?

 Recently, I had a meeting with a client going over the value of her investment property.
 We were sitting in an outdoor café, sipping tea and catching up (masked and 6 feet apart, of course!).